-Jackson Elementary School is committed to the safe evacuation and transport of students and staff with special needs.
-The special needs population includes students/staff with:
+HEATHERWOOD MIDDLE SCHOOL School is committed to the safe evacuation and transport of students and staff with special needs.
+The special needs population includes students/staff with (LIST SPECIFIC):

-- Limited English proficiency, - Cognitive or emotional disabilities, - Deafness or hearing loss, - Mobility/ physical disabilities (permanent and temporary), and - Medically fragile health (including asthma and severe allergies) - Achieve behavioral students who may run from authority - Developmental kindergarten students who may run from authority
+- Limited English proficiency,

+- Blindness or visual disabilities,

+- Cognitive or emotional disabilities,

+- Deafness or hearing loss,

+- Mobility/ physical disabilities (permanent and temporary), and

+- Medically fragile health (including asthma and severe allergies).

-The school's current enrollment of students with special needs is approximately 30; however, this number will fluctuate.
+The school's current enrollment of students with special needs is approximately 20; however, this number will fluctuate.
 Students and/or staff may require additional assistance if they are temporarily on crutches, wearing casts, etc.

+Classrooms containing students and staff that require additional assistance during an incident will be noted by an asterisk next to the room number during the applicable class period(s) on the master schedule.
 The list of students and staff names with special needs along with their schedules can be found in the Special Needs Students and Staff Annex.
 Staff members that have been trained and assigned to assist the special needs population during drills exercises, and incidents are listed.